You

 - Lower Development Costs: Building and maintaining web apps is often cheaper than native and hybrid apps.

-- Limited Offline Functionality: Web apps typically require an internet connection to function fully, which can be a drawback in areas with poor connectivity.
+- Limited Offline Functionality: Web apps typically require an Internet connection to function fully, which can be a drawback in areas with poor connectivity.

 By understanding these alternatives and their characteristics, you can choose the most suitable app development approach for your project, balancing performance, cost, and user experience to meet your specific needs.